QuickJAB/OnlineGameEngine/README.md

 1. Clone the repo
 2. If you do not have premake5 installed then go to Externals/premake/premake5.exe and run it
 3. Go the the root folder and run generateProjectFiles.bat
-4. Build the solution either using your prefered method
+4. Build the solution using your prefered method

 ## Current support